SWEDES: TheWayTheyWere

 " Lindsborg - Where Culture and Agriculture Meet "

-- a phrase from The Spur by Howard Lincoln who so aptly described this little Swedish Kansas city - *****
+phrase from The Spur by Howard Lincoln who so aptly described this little Swedish Kansas City -

 Viewed from Coronado Heights, named for Spanish Explorer Francisco Vasquez de Coronado, thought to have explored this area in 1541

-Thus, this is the historical background for Swedes: TheWayTheyWere, aka SWEDES, the information of which I gratefully gathered from the works of the "Smoky Valley Writers," while making periodic visits to the Smoky Valley Historical Association website, www.smokyvalleyhistory.org, the written content of which was composed by Association president, writer and historian, the late Chris Abercrombie (1949-2017), who, in addition, continued making available valuable and countless YouTube presentations concerning Lindsborg, Bethany College and Coronado Heights history.
+Thus, this is the historical background for Swedes: TheWayTheyWere, aka SWEDES, the information of which I gratefully gathered from the works of the "Smoky Valley Writers," while making periodic visits to the Smoky Valley Historical Association website* the written content of which was a masterpiece composed by Association president, researcher, writer and historian, the late Chris Abercrombie (1949-2017), who, in addition, continued making available valuable and countless YouTube presentations concerning Lindsborg, Bethany College and Coronado Heights history.
+Gathering other pertinent information also sent me off to Sweden in 2016 and 2017 from where I also traced my family history. (*Unfortunately, due to unresolved technical issues, it was replaced in October of 2024.)

-Although not finished, the 2011 SWEDES was first published on the eve of Lindsborg's 75th Svensk Hyllningsfest on October 8, 2015.
-This Swedish American online historical narrative consists of many collections composed of my research findings, photographs, images, and texts from, and about, the Swedish American Lindsborg relatives I have come to know well through the estate they left behind.
-This brought me face-to-face with their Swedishness, with tracing my family back to Sweden and traveling there in 2016 and 2017.
-Yet, most importantly, this experience introduced me to their Lindsborg and Bethany Swedish friends, to "The Other Swedes," to their contemporaries, and to the events and activities of their time, taking place at the end of the 19th century and moving into the mid twentieth century-- a span of time when the population of Lindsborg grew from 700 in 1881 to 2,383 in 1950.
+They brought me face-to-face with their Swedishness and their Augustana Lutheranism.
+Yet, most importantly, this experience introduced me to their Lindsborg and Bethany Swedish friends, to "The Other Swedes," to their contemporaries, and to the events and activities of their time, taking place at the end of the 19th century and moving into the mid twentieth century -- a span of time when the population of Lindsborg grew from 700 in 1881 to 2,609 in 1960.

-SWEDES finishes, most importantly, with listing Emil's and Lydia's friends, their contemporaries, as well as "others" decades later, to today, under the last section, "The Other Swedes" which attempts to provide "Their Legacy Listings" including their works.
-This listing is SWEDES' way to honor and remember these individuals, many of whom who may have been forgotten, are in danger of being forgotten or who have never been learned of, by showcasing them and their works online, for posterity and perpetuity.
+Not only is SWEDES about these relatives, it finishes, most importantly, with listing their friends, their contemporaries, as well as their descendants, under "The Other Swedes" section, which attempts to provide "Their Legacy Listings" including their works.
+This listing is a way to honor and remember these individuals, to "Celebrate Them," many of whom who may have been forgotten, are in danger of being forgotten, or who have never been learned of, by showcasing them and their works online, for posterity and perpetuity.
+Approximately 80% of SWEDES is dedicated to them.

 Njuta av (Enjoy),